daostack/DAOstack-Hackers-Kit/docs/stack/client/querying.md

 const subscription = arc.daos.subscribe((daos) => console.log(`we found ${daos.length} results`))
 ```

-In this guide we will describe how to query and subscribe to the subgraph that contains the index of DAOstack data.
+There are multiple ways to subscribe to the Observables

+  - Subscribe to Cache
+  - Subscribe to Server standard queries
+  - Subscribe to Explicit queries

+We discuss these below in detail.

 ## What does Subscription do and Why we use it?